SolaceDev/solace-dev-codelabs/markdown/solace-masterclass/solace-masterclass.md

             });
           }
       ```
-* Open the file AccountsEventProcessor.java in the project :
+* Open the file **com.solace.acme.bank.corebanking.service.AccountsEventProcessor.java** in the same project :
-    * Add in the following two methods in the same file :
+    * Add in the following two methods in the file :
       ```Java
           public boolean processAccountOpenedEvent(final String accountOpenedActionEventPayload) {
               try {